Balgr/oc-symfony-projet-2/wp-content/plugins/real-estate-listing-realtyna-wpl/readme.txt

 6. External Responsive Template: Agent listing

 == Changelog ==

+= 4.3.1 =
+* Fixed some issues.

+= 4.3.0 =
+* Added ability to show agent email in plain text instead of image.
+* Improvements on WPL divi modules.
+* Applied some optimizations.
+* Fixed some issues on PDF flyer.
+* Fixed an issue in sort options.
+* Fixed an apostrophe character issue on location names.
+* Fixed some UI issues.

 = 4.2.1 =
 * Removed overview control from map activities due to removing it from Google Maps API.